AhUhmm/IDP18-ImmersiveExperiences/SpacePainter_V2/README.md

-This is the second version of SpacePainter, used for the last presentation.
+This is the second version of SpacePainter including better UI, scene reset button and rainbow particles.
+Used for the last presentation.